DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 -----------------------------

 To add a new plugin, first of one API call is necessary.
 After this was done, the plugin is already available to the frontend.
-Next the content element can be created in the preferred way, which depends on the agency and developer.
+Next, the content element can be created in the preferred way, which depends on the agency and developer.

 Afterwards the optional FlexForm and TypoScript configuration can be added.